 At the same time, you want to take care to send the correct message—normalizing the fact that new mothers can expect some degree of discomfort and overwhelm during the perinatal period, but not too much.
 You want to communicate is that there is a threshold for what is considered normal perinatal distress.
 Even the most vigilant parents can fail to recognize when they have reached this threshold and crossed the line from transient stress to symptoms of a perinatal mood and anxiety disorder.
 For this reason, you want to emphasize that they seek help from a trained professional who is skilled at recognizing these subtle symptoms.
 These providers can help parents explore their individual thresholds for distress and determine what level of support is needed.

-As a reminder, these free worksheets and The Perinatal Patient: A Compassionate Approach to Treating Postpartum Depression, Anxiety, and Related Disorders do not serve as diagnostic tools, but they do aim to empower providers to help mothers in distress as well as empower mothers to talk to someone who can help them sort out what they are experiencing.
+The Perinatal Patient: A Compassionate Approach to Treating Postpartum Depression, Anxiety, and Related Disorders do not serve as diagnostic tools, but they do aim to empower providers to help mothers in distress as well as empower mothers to talk to someone who can help them sort out what they are experiencing.